-Suppose that the node weights dominate the edge-weights in the following sense: The following sense:
+Suppose that the node weights dominate the edge-weights in the following sense:

-- Let $B(\mathcal{Z})$ denote the subgraph of G that only contains edges that are tight w.r.t. the node weighting \mathcal{Z}1 i.e. edges x = (u, v) for which $w_i = (u, v)$. - Try to compute a perfect matching in the subgraph B(X).
+- Let used denote the subgraph of 6 that only contains edges that are used with the node weighting of i.e. edges and input for which use any date. - Try to compute a perfect matching in the subgraph 2020.
 If you are successful you found an optimal matching.